GooseMeister0/DallinGeorgeson/README.md

 Hello, GitHub! 👋

-I'm Dallin Georgeson, a student at Brigham Young University-Idaho interested in  computer science
+I'm Dallin Georgeson, a student at Brigham Young University-Idaho interested in  Computer Science

 ## About Me

 - I'm currently learning SQL, Arduino IDE
+- My goals are:
+- to become better at programming.
-- My goals are to solve problems
+- To help solve problems that make the world easier to navigate.
-- Ask me about ...

 ## Technologies and Tools